doodler345/DoodlerEngine/README.md

 # About
-This SFML-Based 2D-Engine was my one-semester-approach trying to get a Engine running.
+This SFML-Based 2D-Engine started as a one-semester-approach trying to get an Engine running.
 It has simple but working features like:
 - ECS
 - InputManager